 ExxonMobil endeavors to establish meaningful relationships that benefit communities and the company for the long term.
 Based on consultation with stakeholders and an initial community needs assessment, our early entry support in Guyana primarily focused on promoting education, especially in the areas of science, technology, engineering and math (STEM).
 Since 2012, we have supported the Volunteer Youth Corps, a nonprofit organization in Georgetown that engages third and fourth form students in a variety of STEM after-school learning programs.
 The programs include practical lessons in physics, chemistry, integrated science and information technology, as well as a three-day science camp at a local environmental facility.
 We also support Youth Challenge Guyana, which provides STEM education training to teachers and science kits to primary school students.
 Over the last few years, we expanded our community support to include a university exchange program for geology students at the university of Guyana, educational programs at Women Across Differences, a sports, literacy and leadership program in a traditionally Amerindian community in region two, and teacher training for a special needs school in Georgetown.

-Most recently in 2016 ExxonMobil made the following contributions:
+In 2016 ExxonMobil made the following contributions:

 - US$25,000 (GYD$5 million) towards Indigenous People empowerment in the Mainstay/Whayaka Amerindian Reservation in region two;